redfin/react-server/integration-tests/README.md

 The helper method `startServerBeforeAll` fires up an Express server with the pages you hand to it, and it automatically makes a URL for the page based on the name of the page class (although you can hand it custom URLs if you like; see below).

-The other interesting method here is `testWithDocument`; that method creates three different Jasmine test specs, one for each of the environments where `react-server` can render a page: server, client, and client transition. `testWithDocument` runs the callback passed to it once for each test.
+The other interesting method here is `testWithDocument`; that method creates three different Jasmine test specs, one for each of the environments where `react-server` can render a page: server, client, and client-side transition. `testWithDocument` runs the callback passed to it once for each test.
 So, although it look like you only wrote one test, here, there are actually three Jasmine specs, and you can be sure that Hello World rendering is working in all three environments.

 Note that the file must end with "Spec.js" or "spec.js" to be recognized as a test by the framework.